The Wool Factory finds its home within the Historic Woolen Mills site, Charlottesville’s most famous mill complex, founded in 1868.

 Formed by the intersection of Moore’s Creek and the Rivanna River, this parcel of land previously stood as an epicenter of industry and trade.
 Located one mile from Charlottesville’s original downtown, the site was adjacent to Pireus, the port of Charlottesville, back when the town billed itself as the Athens of the South.

 Prior to the founding of the Woolen Mills in 1868, the site was first developed in 1795 with a water grist mill.
 Later, in 1840, William H. Meriweather built out what was known as “The Charlottesville Factory,” a collection of buildings housing wool, cotton, saw, and grist mills.
-In 1851, John Adams Marchant took ownership of the factory, producing slave clothing and moving into cloth and uniforms during the Civil War.
+In 1851, John Adams Marchant took ownership of the factory, producing clothing for enslaved persons and moving into cloth and uniforms during the Civil War.

 In 1865, the Union Army captured Charlottesville and burned anything that could benefit the Confederacy - including the factory.
 Marchant’s son, Henry Marchant, had recently taken helm of the company and became responsible for the resurrection of the structure and its industry, starting modestly with carding (cleaning and untangling) wool and slowly building up business over the decades.